 Are solar panels worth it in Kentucky?

-Yes, for most Kentucky homeowners with a south- or west-facing roof and \$120+/month electric bills.
-With the 30% federal ITC, retail-rate net metering, and rising LG&E and KU rates, payback periods average 9–11 years and lifetime savings exceed \$25,000 over a 25-year system life.
+For most Kentucky homeowners with a south- or west-facing roof and \$120+/month electric bills, solar still pencils out.
+The federal residential 25D tax credit expired December 31, 2025, but retail-rate net metering and rising LG&E and KU rates keep payback periods around 11–14 years, with lifetime savings of roughly \$20,000–\$25,000 over a 25-year system life.
+Leases and PPAs may still capture the commercial 48E credit passed to lessors.